threefoldtech/atomicswap/cmd/stellaratomicswap/walkthrough.md

-# Stellar atomic swap walkthrough
+# Stellar XLM atomic swap walkthrough

 A walkthrough of an atomic swap of lumen and bitcoin using the the bitcoin Electrum thin client.